January 31, 1935- March 28, 2012

 A week early, but for old times sake the great grandkid cousins wanted to hunt Easter eggs.
 This is the best shot I could get with them all in the picture.

-Then of course there was a trip to the "Red Rock."
-This rock obtains the intials of most everyone in our family.
 Jesse got to engrave his name and I had to add an "M" onto mine.
 The "M" is a little off, but I know what it stands for, so good enough.

 The kids looking at a frog.